 Testimony of Love: The Taj Mahal

-Located on the banks of river Yamuna it is considered as architectural masterpiece that world has never seen before and best example of combination of Islamic, Persian, Turkish and Indian architectural style.
+Located on the banks of river Yamuna it is considered as an architectural masterpiece that world has never seen before and best example of the combination of Islamic, Persian, Turkish and Indian architectural style.
 It attracts more than 3 million people every year.

-Construction: Construction of Taj Mahal began in 1632 and Agra was selected as place for construction under chief architect Ustad Ahmad Lahauri.
-Land was exchanged from Maharajah Jai Singh but the biggest issue was to save Taj from the currents of Yamuna River.
-To overcome this three acres of area was excavated to build foundation and filled with dust and elevated up to 160ft above the river bank.
+Construction: Construction of Taj Mahal began in 1632 and Agra was selected as the place for construction under chief architect Ustad Ahmad Lahauri.
+The land was exchanged from Maharajah Jai Singh but the biggest issue was to save Taj from the currents of Yamuna River.
+To overcome this three acres of the area was excavated to build the foundation and filled with dust and elevated up to 160ft above the river bank.
 The entire complex spans an area of 55.5 acres and nearly 1000 elephants were utilized to transport building materials.
-Materials were brought from all over the India neighboring areas like white marble was brought from Makrana in Rajasthan, the jasper from Punjab, jade and crystal from China.
+Materials were brought from all over the India neighboring areas like white marble was brought from Makrana in Rajasthan, the jasper from Punjab, jade, and crystal from China.
 It is said that Shah Jahan created a mythical feminine so that he can divert the supply of food grains to the construction site.
-It took nearly 12 years to complete plinth and tomb and additional 10 years to build minarets, mosque, gateways, gardens and fountains.
+It took nearly 12 years to complete plinth and tomb and additional 10 years to build minarets, mosque, gateways, gardens, and fountains.
 Once the building was complete it costs 32 million INR at that time.

 A Walk through Taj Complex: The entire complex can be divided into following 5 locations:

 - Moonlight garden on the north bank of River Yamuna.

 - Southern Bank of river containing the Mausoleum, Mosque.
 It is also called Riverfront terrace.

 - The ForeCourt or “Jilaukhana” with two additional tombs.